 The CESCP certification program consists of a set of eligibility requirements (completed prior to program application), a 100 question computer-based examination (with a retest process in the event that you do not pass the exam), and a set of recertification requirements (based on a points system) that must be completed within a three-year time period following the initial certification.

-Video: NFPA President James Shannon announces the Certified Electrical Safety Compliance Professional Program.
+Video: NFPA's Director of Certification Leon Katcharian talks about the Certified Electrical Safety Compliance Professional Program.

 - Promote electrical safety in workplace environments